Harshitnitw/mlprojectrevision/README.md

 }
 ```

+## word wrap
+Click on 'File' on the top menu. · Click on 'Preferences' --> 'Settings'. · Scroll a little bit until you find 'Editor: Word Wrap'.

 ## ctrl + , -> setting opens: search editor font size, make 14 (increase 4 points) or ctrl + shift + p, editor font size, click setting button and make shortcut for increasing text size

 ## if github repository not linked to codespace then in codespace terminal write: